-The Tropical Conservation Institute (TCI) at Florida International University is seeking 6 outstanding undergraduate and graduate students to participate in TCI’s IRES Program, a research training program in lemur, sea turtle and marine mammal conservation in Madagascar.
-This opportunity is open only to students currently enrolled in a US university, and scheduled to graduate in Fall 2020 or later.
+The Tropical Conservation Institute (TCI) at Florida International University is seeking 2 outstanding graduate students to participate in TCI's IRES Program, a research training program in lemur, sea turtle and marine mammal conservation in Madagascar.
+This opportunity is only open to students currently enrolled in a US university, and scheduled to graduate in Fall 2020 or later, and to students enrolled in a Malagasy university.
+Malagasy students should apply through the University of Antananarivo.

 Selected students will participate in the following activities: